raushan728/Java-Starter-Projects/README.md

 └── GradeCalculator/
     ├── GradeCalculator.java
     └── README.md
 ```

----

-# 🚀 How to Run
+## How to Run

-Follow the steps below to compile and run this Java program:
+Follow the steps below to compile and run a Java program:

 ### 1. Open Terminal or Command Prompt

-Navigate to the folder where the `.java` file is located.
+Navigate to the folder containing the `.java` file.

 ```bash
 cd path/to/this/project
 ```

-### 2. Compile the Java file
+### 2. Compile the Java File

-Use the javac command to compile the file.
+Use the `javac` command to compile the file.
 Example:

 ```
 javac FileName.java
 ```

-Replace FileName.java with the actual file name (e.g., Calculator.java).
+Replace `FileName.java` with the actual file name (e.g., `Calculator.java`).

-### 3. Run the program
+### 3. Run the Program

-Once compiled, run the program using the java command:
+Once compiled, run the program using the `java` command:

 ```
 java FileName
 ```

-Make sure to exclude the .java extension while running.
+Ensure to exclude the `.java` extension when running.

-### 💡 Example
+### Example

 ```
 javac Calculator.java
 java Calculator
 ```

-If everything is correct, the program will execute in your terminal.
+If the compilation and execution are successful, the program will run in the terminal.